-- 07% Teach organization and responsibility through senior portfolio, community service projects, interactive notebooks, etc. - 07% Provide planners to all students. - 07% Increase the use of technology in instruction by both staff and students. - 07% Implement/continue implementing AVID
+- 04% Teach organization and responsibility through senior portfolio, community service projects, interactive notebooks, etc. - 04% Provide planners to all students. - 04% Increase the use of technology in instruction by both staff and students. - 04% Promote dual enrollment with local colleges.